-Nature & Nurture Seeds is a certified organic, farm-based seed company offering heirloom vegetable, flower, and herb seeds.
-Located near Ann Arbor, Michigan we seek to be a catalyst for the preservation and innovation of food biodiversity in the Great Lakes Region, Midwest, and beyond, doing our part to build resilient, sustainable food systems that provide healthy food for all.
+Nature & Nurture Seeds is a certified organic farm-based seed company offering heirloom vegetable, flower, and herb seeds.
+Located near Ann Arbor, Michigan seek to be a catalyst for the preservation and innovation of food biodiversity in the Great Lakes Region and beyond, doing our part to build resilient, sustainable food systems that provide healthy food for all.

 All of Our Seeds Are:

 - Heritage & Slow Food Ark of Taste

 Over 50% of our seed offerings are grown locally in Southeast Michigan (Growers).
 Nature & Nurture grown seeds are grown at our 122-acre farm in Scio Township.
 Our farm is now certified organic!
 As we develop a network of local seed growers, our goal is to offer as many locally grown and certified organic seeds as possible.

 All our varieties are trialed and evaluated for vigor, yield and taste.
 Our trialing process involves growing different varieties of a crop from various sources and selecting the most vigorous and best tasting varieties.
 Researching and trialing is an ongoing process, and we are always working to expand our network of gardeners and farmers to test varieties under various soil types and micro-climates.
 We are pleased to include some Slow Food Ark of Taste Varieties in our offerings.